zhk3r/wsl/README.md

 This installs zsh+omz, autosuggestions, syntax highlighting, check.sh and dependencies.

-## Why?
+# Why does this exist?

-This is just a supporting installation script / setup help for use with my check.sh
+This is just a supporting installation script / setup help for use with my check.sh, it sources the correct dependencies and adds the correct information to .zshrc.

 Probably not useful for anyone outside of my workplace.